Hannah Palmer Busts Out Of Pink Lace Lingerie On Instagram

 Commenting on the snap, one fan wrote that Hannah looks like a doll, while another one said that he is ready to bet that Hannah’s personality is definitely better than her looks.
 A female fan wrote that Hannah is her “literal woman crush,” and she even asked Hannah to date her.
 One fan also said that she should try her luck in mainstream modeling industry because she is absolutely gorgeous.

-In the caption, she informed her fans that her sexy lingerie is from the online fashion brand, Fashionnova, which is a popular brand among many Instagram models.
+In the caption, she informed her fans that her sexy lingerie is from the online fashion brand Fashionnova, which is a popular brand among many Instagram models.
 Hannah, however, is one of the store’s brand ambassador and she often dons outfits by them.

 Prior to posting the said picture, Hannah stunned her fans by posing topless while wearing a pair of ripped bermuda shorts.
 As The Inquisitr earlier noted, Hannah struck a side pose to highlight her booty and simultaneously flash major sideboob to heat up her Instagram page.